 Titanium sheets are flat components of titanium metal that are thinner than 0.25 inches in pure ore form ready for secondary fabrication.
 As titanium is a difficult substance to process, manufacturers who work with titanium typically begin their fabrication processes with either titanium sheeting or, for larger quantities, titanium plates that are already prepared for secondary fabrication.

-Comparable to steel in strength, titanium is half of steel's density and has excellent corrosion resistance to acid, oxygen, chloride and salt corrosion without the need for galvanization or coating.
+Comparable to steel in strength, titanium is half of the steel's density and has excellent corrosion resistance to acid, oxygen, chloride, and salt corrosion without the need for galvanization or coating.
 Because of these properties, titanium offers what is ultimately a cost-effective solution for many uses.
-It may consist of an initial costly output, but over time due to its durability, strength and resistance to wear, titanium will prove worth the cost.
-In its various forms of bars, pipes, wire and rods, titanium holds the same amount of strength as copper, steel, brass or aluminum with only half the material volume.
+It may consist of a costly initial output, but over time due to its durability, strength, and resistance to wear, titanium will prove worth the cost.
+In its various forms of bars, pipes, wire, and rods, titanium holds the same amount of strength as copper, steel, brass, or aluminum, with only half the material volume.
 Once processed into an ore, titanium is relatively easy to fabricate and extremely useful, which is why many industries choose titanium even at a higher cost, continually researching new possible uses for titanium.
-Aquarium, naval and other saltwater industries often use titanium for underwater parts due to its resistance to erosion, stress, microbiological corrosion and pitting.
-Because it is such a lightweight, high strength material, titanium is used in the automotive industry for valve springs, rocker arms, connecting rods, exhaust systems, drive shafts, steering gear, etc. Other uses for titanium include semiconductor and battery wires, chemical and petroleum handling, agri-food, orthopedics and sporting goods equipment.
+Aquarium, naval, and other saltwater industries often use titanium for underwater parts due to its resistance to erosion, stress, microbiological corrosion, and pitting.
+Because it is such a lightweight, high strength material, titanium is used in the automotive industry for valve springs, rocker arms, connecting rods, exhaust systems, driveshafts, steering gear, etc. Other uses for titanium include semiconductor and battery wires, chemical and petroleum handling, agri-food, orthopedics, and sporting goods equipment.